enricostano/xml2matrix/README.md

-Simple script that create a CSV adjacency matrix given a "nodes" and a "ties" XML.
+Simple script that create a CSV squared adjacency matrix given a "nodes" and a "ties" XML.